thomasbrus/besturingssystemen/assignment-2/task-3/readme.md

 ### Allocating tasks
 After the first call, each subsequent call will perform a few steps to find out which slot should be returned and whether the memory block should be increased.
 First we're checking whether the linked list is empty.
 If it is not empty, we differentiate between two cases.
-In either case we return `free_slots.first` as result.
+In either case `free_slots.first` is returned as result.

 The first case is that the free slot contains a pointer to the next free slot.
 We then point `free_slots.first` to this next slot.
 The second case is that this slot does not contain a pointer to a next free slot, which means this